SwingGuy1024/Blog/Bad Uses of Optional.md

         // ...
         private Integer lockoutDuration;                        // No longer wrapped in Optional

-        public Optional<Integer> getLockoutDurationOpt() {
-            return Optional.ofNullable(lockoutDuration);
-        }

-        public Integer getLockoutDuration() {
-            return lockoutDuration;                             // No need for null checking }

         public void setLockoutDuration(lockoutDurationOrNull) {
             lockoutDuration = lockoutDurationOrNull;            // No need for null checking }

+        public Integer getLockoutDuration() {
+            return lockoutDuration;                             // User may choose this when confident it's not null }

+        public Optional<Integer> getLockoutDurationOpt() {      // For function chaining
+            return Optional.ofNullable(lockoutDuration);        // The only place where we use Optional }
     }

 Here, the code and the method signatures are as simple as they can get.
+Also, simplicity buys us robustness.
 Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.
 Holding the member inside an Optional has no advantages.
 This is a good illustration of the KISS principle -- Keep it Simple, Stupid!